Jake McGee: Tampa Bay Rays

 McGee is nicknamed "Clockhands".
 He earned the nickname due to his unconventional windup.

-McGee had Tommy John surgery on July 8, 2008.
+McGee underwent Tommy John surgery on July 8, 2008.

 McGee was promoted to the MLB for the first time on September 14, 2010.
 He made his MLB debut that night against the New York Yankees, walking three batters and striking out Derek Jeter for his first MLB strikeout.
 McGee made the Rays MLB roster after spring training in 2011, but he was sent down to the team's Class AAA minor league affiliate after 11 appearances.

 In the last few months of the 2014 season, McGee became the Rays' closer.
 He finished the season with 19 saves.
-After undergoing elbow surgery to remove "loose bodies" in December 2014, McGee spent the early portion of the 2015 season with the Class AAA Durham Bulls.
+After undergoing elbow surgery to remove "loose bodies" in December 2014, McGee spent the early portion of the 2015 season with the Triple-A Durham Bulls.
 He underwent knee surgery for a torn meniscus in late August, ending his season.